Atlantis: The Lost Empire: Box office

 Before the film's release, reporters speculated that it would have a difficult run due to competition from Shrek and Lara Croft: Tomb Raider.
 Regarding the market's shift from traditional animation and competition with CG-animated films, Kirk Wise said, "Any traditional animator, including myself, can't help but feel a twinge.
 I think it always comes down to story and character, and one form won't replace the other.
 Just like photography didn't replace painting.
 But maybe I'm blind to it."
 Jeff Jensen of Entertainment Weekly noted that CGI films (such as Shrek) were more likely to attract the teenage demographic typically not interested in animation, and called Atlantis a "marketing and creative gamble".

-With a budget of $100 million, the film opened at #2 on its debut weekend, behind Lara Croft: Tomb Raider, earning $20.3 million in 3,011 theaters.
-During its second weekend, it would drop into fourth place behind the latter film, Dr. Dolittle 2 and The Fast and the Furious, making $13.2 million.
+Atlantis: the Lost Empire grossed $20.3 million on its debut weekend in 3,011 theaters, and opened at #2 behind Lara Croft: Tomb Raider ($48.2 million).
+During its second weekend, it dropped to #4 earning $13.2 million behind Tomb Raider and new releases, Dr. Dolittle 2 and The Fast and the Furious.
 The film's international release began September 20 in Australia and other markets followed suit.

-During its 25-week theatrical run, Atlantis: The Lost Empire grossed over $186 million worldwide ($84 million from the United States and Canada).
+With a budget of $100 million, Atlantis grossed over $84 million from the United States and Canada at the end of its 25-week theatrical run, and $186 million worldwide.
 Responding to its disappointing box-office performance, Thomas Schumacher, then-president of Walt Disney Feature Animation, said, "It seemed like a good idea at the time to not do a sweet fairy tale, but we missed."